Economic events to trade with Nadex

 Next unemployment rate release

 Binary options based on the unemployment rate open at 8 a.m.
 (EST) on the first business day of the week leading up to the release.

 US GDP is calculated on an annual basis and a quarterly basis.
 It’s one of the key economic indicators for the health of the economy, showing the total monetary or market value of finished goods and services in the US.
 With Nadex, you can trade on quarterly GDP announcements, which are given as a percentage increase or decrease.

 Binary option contracts based on the advance estimate of real GDP are issued quarterly and have a one-week duration.
 You can make your prediction for GDP figures by picking your strike, and choosing whether to buy or sell.
 You are essentially asking the question ‘will the advance estimate of real GDP be higher or lower than this strike’?
-If you think yes, you buy.
+If you think yes, it will be above or equal to the strike, you buy.
 If you think no, you sell.

 Latest GDP (advance estimate)

 July 30, 2020 - Q2 2020: -32.9%

 Binary options based on the advance estimate of real gross domestic product data open at 8 a.m.
 (EST), five trade days before the GDP report is released by the United States Department of Labor.